RLBot/scratch-blocks/README.md

 1. Run `npm install`.
 This should put some files in the dist directory.
 Re-run every time you change something.

+You'll also want to run `npm run translate` any time you add a string to msg/messages.js.
+That will automatically propagate it to several generated files.

 The top level package is scratch-gui, go look at its README for a more complete description of the development cycle.